 U.S. Assistance to The Bahamas

-U.S. foreign assistance to The Bahamas supports the key goals of bolstering law enforcement and counternarcotics efforts, including demand reduction, strengthening the criminal justice system, and improving interdiction capabilities.
+U.S. foreign assistance to The Bahamas supports the key goals of improving maritime and border security, bolstering law enforcement and counternarcotics efforts, including demand reduction, strengthening the criminal justice system, and improving interdiction capabilities.
 Regional security programs complement bilateral aid, providing further assistance for law enforcement, citizen safety, and rule-of-law programs.
 Additional support provided through the President’s Emergency Plan for AIDS Relief (PEPFAR) funds programs in HIV prevention and awareness and stigma mitigation.

 Bilateral Economic Relations